 - Most wells last about 20 years.
 When your well has reached the end of its serviceable life, make sure you contact a certified well driller and pump installer to properly close the existing well and drill a new one.

 Your state’s, your municipality’s or your county’s environmental or health departments will often do tests for a series of contaminants.
 These departments will also have a list of licensed laboratories that can test your well water for a variety of contaminants.

 The United States Environmental Protection Agency (EPA) also maintains a database of certified laboratories that can test for well water contaminants.

 It’s also a good idea to get your well tested if you are in the process of selling your home and land.
 If the buyer later discovers that the well is contaminated or not properly maintained, it could put the sale in jeopardy.
 Many states require testing before the sale of a property with a private well can go forward.

 When and Why Should I Test My Water?

 The CDC recommends that you test your well water at least once a year.
 This includes testing the water both from your tap and from the source.
-If you have a shallow well, you should probably test your water seasonally, especially if you live in an area with heavy rainfall, floods or a great deal of agricultural activity.
+If you have a shallow well, you should probably test your water seasonally, especially if you live in an area with heavy rainfall, floods, or a great deal of agricultural activity.
 Your local health department can help you test your drinking water.
 Also, there are many self-testing kits now available either in retail outlets or online.

 Testing your water allows you to deal with any problems that may exist in your water supply.
-Whether your well water is to be used by humans, by livestock or for watering plants, testing yearly or more frequently will help you make the right decisions about your well water and how to fix it if there any problems.
+Whether your well water is to be used by humans, by livestock or for watering plants, testing yearly or more frequently will help you make the right decisions about your well water and how to fix it if there are any problems.